ray-project/ray/doc/source/serve/production.md

 - develop and test your Serve deployment graph locally
 - understand the Serve config file format
-- deploy, monitor, and update your Serve application in production
+- deploy, inspect, and update your Serve application in production

 ```{contents}
 ```